zhengxu001/ielts/visitors.md

 2. Do you like visitors coming to your home?

+  * No actually.
+I'm not  a sociable people.

 3. Do people often visit you at your home?

 4. How often do visitors come to your home?

 5. When do visitors come to your home?
 6. Do you perfer to have friends visit you, or relatives?
 7. What do you usually do together with your visitors?